-Care Command Center gives healthcare institutions a needed operational tool.
-It easily "integrates with your existing systems to facilitate a collaborative environment focused on efficiency, experience and quality.
+Care Command Center gives healthcare institutions a much needed operational tool.
+It quickly "integrates with your existing systems to facilitate a collaborative environment focused on efficiency, experience, and quality.
 Care Command Center gives everyone in the care continuum the information they need to orient and act."

 The high visibility with clinician-facing boards allows staff and patients real-time awareness with a HIPAA compliant waiting room whiteboard.

-The "patient flow standard" (Standard LD.04.03.11) was published by the Joint Commission to help healthcare facilities manage its flow of patients throughout the hospital.
+The "patient flow standard" (Standard LD.04.03.11) was published by the Joint Commission to help healthcare facilities manage their patients' flow throughout the hospital.

 Hospitals measure and set goals for patient flow based on: